goFrendiAsgard/zaruba/docs/Documentation.md

 ```

-# Kwargs Declaration
+# Values Declaration

-You can think Kwargs declaration as set of `key value` pairs.
+You can think values declaration as set of `key value` pairs.

 If you need nested keys, you can use `::` notation: